Research & Scholarship Resources

 The FACET Research and Teaching Fellowships programs provide full-time faculty members with opportunities to lead campus-wide initiatives in their respective areas of expertise and help to shape faculty professional development programs throughout TU.

 OER are free learning materials that are written for the purpose of being shared publicly with no compensation for the creator.
 FACET periodically offers grants to faculty for exploration or adoption/adaptation of OER for their classes.
 In addition to grants, recipients receive support and mentoring by the TU OER Community of Practice (CoP).
-Access the latest grant opportunity, with a deadline of May 10, 2021.
-If you have questions, please contact FACET.

 The Office of Sponsored Programs and Research grows, manages and protects the Towson University sponsored programs portfolio.